morevna6/Amoc-Research-Program/README.md

 Every dataset, equation, transformation, visualisation, and model should eventually answer five questions:

-1. What physical quantity does it represent?
+1. **What physical quantity does it represent?**
-2. How was it measured, reconstructed, or simulated?
+2. **How was it measured, reconstructed, or simulated?**
-3. What assumptions were required?
+3. **What assumptions were required?**
-4. What uncertainty and limitations does it contain?
+4. **What uncertainty and limitations does it contain?**
-5. What conclusions can it legitimately support?
+5. **What conclusions can it legitimately support?**

 ---

+## Research Objective Hierarchy

+The programme follows a deliberate research sequence:

+> **Understand → Verify → Acquire → Validate → Analyse → Model → Interpret → Communicate → Reassess**

+The order is intentional.

+Scientific understanding should precede data acquisition.

+Validation should precede interpretation.

+Modelling should follow a clearly defined scientific question.

+Communication should preserve uncertainty discovered during analysis.

+Conclusions should remain open to reassessment as evidence develops.

+---

 ## Project Roadmap

-The research programme is organised into the following phases.
+The research programme is organised into eighteen phases, beginning with the research framework and progressing toward scientific analysis, modelling, interpretation, communication, and future research.

 ### Phase 0 — Research Framework

-Establish the project philosophy, scientific methodology, evidence standards, reproducibility principles, documentation practices, citation standards, and literature-management system.
+Establish:

+* project philosophy;
+* scientific methodology;
+* evidence standards;
+* reproducibility principles;
+* documentation practices;
+* citation standards;
+* literature-management systems.

 ### Phase I — Foundations of the Earth System